Is Mineral Wool and Multifoil a good combination for Insulation?

-Multifoil is one of the best ways to insulate roofs, walls, and floors.
+Multifoil is one of the best ways to insulate roofs, walls, and floors due to its high performance, thin profile, improved air-tightness and reflective properties.
 Our standard SF19+ has a high Thermal R-Value of 2.49 (in a roof).
-Generally speaking, 40mm thick multifoil has the same insulating performance as 120mm thick fibre insulation.
-This is because they reflect heat back into a building as well as prevent heat from entering a building.
+This is the equivalent insulating performance as 120mm thick fibre insulation.
+Because SuperFOIL in installed across the face of the timbers, you reduce the effects cold bridging, eliminating “cold spots”.

-Installation of multifoil is incredibly easy and it is also relatively affordable when compared to conventional insulation methods.
+Installation of multifoil is incredibly quick and easy; just cut, fix and seal.
+SuperFOIL is very cost effective when compared to conventional rigid insulation methods.

-Also called rock wool, mineral wool is a dense and high-quality material that is used for insulation, similar to fibreglass.
-It is easier to handle than fiberglass, and you can easily cut it to fit your wall or roof spacings.
-It will also keep its form over time, so you don’t have to fasten it to the side planks or the back of the wall.
-Mineral wool is, therefore, a much better insulation option than fibreglass, but it is more expensive.
+Mineral wool is a dense, blown fibre material that is used for insulation.
+Mineral wool adds enhanced acoustic performance to the structure as well as thermal.
+It is easier to handle than fibreglass, and you can easily cut it to fit your wall or roof spacings.
+Mineral wool slabs (also known as batts) will keep its form over time, so you don’t have to fasten it to the timbers or the back of the wall.

 One of the most effective insulation options is to use mineral wool in combination with multifoil.
 120mm of mineral wool on its own may give a U-value of around 0.24.
 When you add a layer of multifoil such as SF19+, this U value improves to around 0.18 helping you to achieve typical retrofit building regs easily.
 This solution also has many additional benefits that aren’t achieved by using a traditional approach, for example by adding the multifoil you will also significantly improve air tightness.
 Draughts in your home can make the room much less comfortable and the “wind chill” factor typically requires up to 3 degrees higher room temperature to combat.
 Compared to foam board solutions there are also significant cost savings in terms of both materials & labour with a mineral wool & SF19+ solution coming in at around £10 per sqm vs 125mm PIR at around £20 per sqm.

-Both mineral wool and multifoil are great insulations in their own right.
-By using them together in a “combi” system you can take advantage of both insulations best qualities to improve overall efficiency at a reduced cost making sure you get great value for money and can rest assured your home is insulated to the highest standard.
+Both mineral wool and multifoil are great insulations, in their own right.
+By using them together in a “combi” system you can take advantage of both insulations best qualities to improve overall efficiency at a reduced cost.
+This will ensure you get great value for money and can be confident your home is insulated to the highest standard.

-There are numerous options available for effective insulation whether your working on a new build, extension or loft conversion so when your working on your next project give this solution a shot and you may just be surprised at how effective it really is.
+There are numerous options available for effective insulation whether you’re working on a new build, extension or loft conversion.
+When you are working on your next project give this solution a shot and see for yourself just how effective it really is.